 Note: You can use 영 (yeong) or 공 ( gong) for zero.
 More on how to use the Korean numbers for zero below.

 I know what you’re probably thinking — “WHAT?!
-KOREA USES TWO NUMBER SYSTEMS?!”
+THERE ARE TWO KOREAN NUMBER SYSTEMS?!”

 But don’t worry, it’s not all that bad.